 OXO Good Grips V Blade Mandoline – Featured On America’s Test Kitchen

-OXO make several different mandoline slicers and this is the cheapest as well as the best selling of their brand.
+OXO makes several different mandoline slicers and this is the cheapest as well as the best selling of their brand.
 Quite a few friends have this v-blade style and bought it after seeing it featured on America’s Test Kitchen, where the focus was on safety and efficiency.

 One thing several of them said, is that it slices thick firm veggies way better than soft ripe tomatoes – the complete opposite from Chef’n – you really do pay your money and take your chances!